JSpeedie/cmp-tree/README.md

 be tonnes of time spent debugging a compiling but broken build.
 Having a compiler catch a problem before your program ever even runs is one of the reasons I like compiled languages in general.
-Rust just takes it a step further than most compiled languages, and through its comprehensive rules catches more problems.
+Rust just takes it a step further than most compiled languages, and through its comprehensive rules it catches more problems.
 As I see it, I'm a bit surprised it's taken so long to get a language like Rust, but nonetheless I'm grateful it exists now!

 &nbsp;